3 Tips to Nail Your First Onsen Experience for Shy Foreigners

 Alternatively, you can always opt for private Rōtenburo or single baths and enjoy your privacy.
 Some of these baths are also more lenient with rules and may even allow you to soak with tattoos, whereas other traditional onsens forbid it.

-At Ikeda Spa, you can immerse yourself in the authentic Japanese experience as well.
-Soak in the Hinoki Onsen Bath, which is set aside for single and couple patrons.
+At Ikeda Spa, you can also immerse yourself in an authentic Japanese experience.
+Soak in the Hinoki Onsen Bath, which is reserved for single and couples patrons.
 Unwind all you want without having to feel uncomfortable!

 Our baths use hinoki wood, Japan’s most prized cypress.
 It was once strictly reserved for royalty and sacred places.
 This precious wood releases mineral oils into the water, enriched with antibacterial properties and soothing scents to treat skin irritation, cuts, and rashes.
 A hinoki bath is enough to melt away your stress, anxiety and muscle aches while enhancing blood circulation.